p3lim/curseforge-localizations/README.md

   -m, --missing OPT    how to handle missing phrases (default = DoNothing) -n, --namespace OPT  namespace to upload to
-  -e, --exclude OPT    pattern of files and/or directories to ignore -d, --dry            dry-run, print strings instead of uploading -h, --help           show this help message
+  -e, --exclude OPT    pattern of files and/or directories to ignore -p, --pattern OPT    regex pattern used to find strings -d, --dry            dry-run, print strings instead of uploading -h, --help           show this help message
 ```